DioxusLabs/dioxus/packages/dioxus-lib/README.md

   </p>
 </div>

 > This crate implements dioxus-lib which is a renderer-free version of Dioxus.
-This crate is intended to be used by library authors who need a stable core verison of dioxus withuot pulling in renderer-related dependencies on accident.
+This crate is intended to be used by library authors who need a stable core version of dioxus withuot pulling in renderer-related dependencies on accident.

 # Resources